bobbyiliev/introduction-to-sql/ebook/en/content/004-basic-syntax.md

 * `SELECT`: First, we specify the `SELECT` keyword, which indicates that we want to select some data from the database.
 Other popular keywords are: `INSERT`, `UPDATE` and `DELETE`.
 * `username`: Then we specify which column we want to select.
-* `users`: After that, we specify the table that we want to select the data from.
+* `FROM users`: After that, we specify the table that we want to select the data from using the `FROM` keyword.
-* The `;` is required.
-Every SQL statement needs to end with a semicolon.
+* The semicolon `;` is highly recommended to put at the end.
+Standard SQL syntax requires it, but some "Database Management Systems' (DBMS)" are tolerant about it, but it's not worth the risk.

 If you run the above statement, you will get no results as the new `users` table that we've just created is empty.